 The Global Promotion of the Traditional System of Medicines

-- Ministry of AYUSH, Government of India and the World Health Organization (WHO) have signed a historic Project Collaboration Agreement (PCA) for the same.
+- Ministry of AYUSH, the Government of India, and the World Health Organization (WHO) have signed a historic Project Collaboration Agreement (PCA) for the same.

-- It will help building and strengthening national capacities.
+- It will help build and strengthen national capacities.

 - The nine countries are India, Bangladesh, A Cote d’Ivoire, Ethiopia, Ghana, Malawi, Nigeria, Tanzania, and Uganda.